 Toronto's installment of this national 5km family event takes place at Ashbridges Bay Park, raising funds for Prostate Cancer Canada.

-Revolutionary War Re-Enactment at Black Creek Pioneer Village
+Soldiers and Spies at Black Creek Pioneer Village

 Black Creek Pioneer Village offers a fun way to spend Father's Day.
 If dad is a history buff you might way to check out the historic site's two days of re-enactment activities recreating Revolutionary War encampments and the Battle of Black Creek.
 March with soldiers, watch a live musket demo and try a beer from the Black Creek Historic Brewery.